ahervy/www/_portfolio/talend-pdf-redesign.md

 type: portfolio
 company: Talend
 snippet: >-
-  Revamp the look and feel of PDF output to reflect more Talend's new visual identity
+  Revamp the look and feel of PDF output to reflect more the company's new visual identity
 outcome:
   url: /assets/pdf/new-pdf-manual.pdf